Abandoned & Little-Known Airfields:

 Franklin Field, Louisburg, NC

-as it was not yet depicted on the April 1946 Charlotte Sectional Chart (according to Chris Kennedy).
+Franklin Field was not yet depicted on the April 1946 Winston-Salem Sectional Chart,

-was on the October 1948 Winston-Salem Sectional Chart (courtesy of Chris Kennedy).
+The October 1948 Winston-Salem Sectional Chart (courtesy of Chris Kennedy)

 The 1960 Jeppesen Pilot Guide (courtesy of Chris Kennedy)